+Fall Prereqs: 1 year college chemistry, biology, calculus.
+Housing: Dormitory.
 Details: Study of ecological systems in the laboratory and in the field; 2 core courses covering aquatic and terrestrial ecosystems, 1 elective, independent research project; students report findings at a symposium; distinguished scientist seminar; science writing seminar.

+Fall, Spring Prereqs: Open to all disciplines.
+Housing: On campus houses during first half, students provide own meals; on ship students assist in preparing meals.
 Details: 12-week interdisciplinary curriculum combining the sciences, social sciences, humanities, and public policy; scientific exploration both on shore and aboard a sailing ship at sea; Atlantic and Pacific cruises.

+Fall, Spring Prereqs: Nomination from home school, strong academic record; introduction to world politics or similar coursework.
+Housing: Dormitories on the AU Tenley Campus.
 Details: Enroll in topic of study (e.g. Foreign Policy, Peace and Conflict Resolution, International Law and Organizations, International Environment and Development,); study with U.S. and international students, set of courses related to the topic: Seminar (some include overseas study travel), Internship, Research Project; expert guest speakers; meetings with policy makers; topics vary from year to year.

 * Exceeds the cap on tuition transfer off campus

 D: Direct enrollment in a university as a visiting student